confusionhill/Cachew/README.md

 [![License](https://img.shields.io/cocoapods/l/Cachew.svg?style=flat)](https://cocoapods.org/pods/Cachew)
 [![Platform](https://img.shields.io/cocoapods/p/Cachew.svg?style=flat)](https://cocoapods.org/pods/Cachew)

+Cachew is an in memory cache wrapper written in swift.
+The purpose of this project is to bring redis functionality into iOS application.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.